Languages

 All sixth grade students begin their language study with an immersive experience during the first intensive term, whether they are placed in level A or beyond, or are enrolled in Learning Pathways.

 Language Ignition introduces students to the language fundamentals and culture of Mandarin Chinese, French, or Spanish.
-Students select the language to study during course requests the prior spring and do not take a language class during the first semester of sixth grade.
+Students select the language they will study during course registration the prior spring and do not take a language class during the first semester of sixth grade.